 Instead, just accept what is right now.
 The thoughts and feelings within you.
 And just be with them fully and observe them flowing through you.

 By doing so you are not giving up.

 No, because when you accept what is then you stop feeding the negative thoughts in your mind with more energy.
 And so they become weaker.

 They start to lose their grip on you after a while and then they float away.
 And so you feel more open and are able to think more clearly again.

-Now, from time to time, even if you use the steps above you won’t be able to turn a bad day around.
+Now, from time to time, even if you use several of the techniques above – one after the other – you won’t be able to turn a bad day around.
 That has been my experience at least.

 Because no matter what habits you adopt, life will never be perfect, positive or awesome all the time.

 And this website was never about living some kind of life that only exists in a perfect dream anyway.